-Furnaces typically last much longer than AC units, meaning, that if a household initially had these two units installed simultaneously and the AC is failing, it’s very likely that you don’t need to renew the furnace for another five or more years.
+Furnaces typically last much longer than AC units, meaning that if a household initially had these two units installed simultaneously and the AC is failing, likely, you don’t need to renew the furnace for another five or more years.

-The best way to consider that the AC and furnace are like conjoined twins; they each have their separate compartments, yet both utilize the indoor units (blower motor).
+The best way to consider this is that the AC and furnace are like conjoined twins; they each have their separate compartments, yet both utilize the indoor units (blower motor).

-Thus, if households spend additional funds on upgrading their existing AC yet leave the furnace and blower motor as they are, instantly you are wasting money since the AC is really only half-upgraded and won’t work as efficiently as it’s originally designed to.
+Thus, if households spend additional funds on upgrading their existing AC yet leave the furnace and blower motor as they are, instantly, you are wasting money since the AC is really only half-upgraded and won’t work as efficiently as it’s originally designed to do.

-The tip here is that if you are required to upgrade to an AC unit with a SEER over a 16 rating, then it is best to update the furnace at the same time.
+The tip here is that if you are required to upgrade to an AC unit with a SEER rating over 16, it is best to update the furnace simultaneously.

-- SEER (Seasonal Energy Efficiency Rating) is a rating from 13 to 21+ that measures how an AC unit’s efficiency is.
-The bigger the score, the more efficient the AC unit is at cooling your home and reducing your energy bills.
+- SEER (Seasonal Energy Efficiency Rating) is a rating from 13 to 21+ that measures an AC unit’s efficiency.
+The higher the score, the more efficient an AC unit is at cooling your home and reducing your energy bills.

 Outdoor air conditioners and heat pumps can get notably dirty, causing the system to work harder to create the necessary cold and warm air you want in your home.

-Cleaning condenser’s and heat pumps reduce the likelihood of damage to any internal components.
-It is vital that households ensure that there is no debris on the top and sides of their outdoor air-conditioning pumps and units.
+Cleaning condensers and heat pumps reduce the likelihood of damage to any internal components.
+Households must ensure that there is no debris on the top and sides of their outdoor air-conditioning pumps and units.